exist2021/quartz/content/index.md

+---
-# I am Manoj Nayak
+title: I am Manoj Nayak
+---

 Hello, I am a communication specialist and this is my [[digital garden]].
 ## What does a "Communication Specialist" do?
 It seems like one of those fancy buzzwords.
 Sometimes, the organisation's ethos is to use logic in all its communications.
 So a guy like me comes in and tells them, "Hey, logic can give you linear returns, but if you want exponential returns, you have to add emotion to all your communications."